capta1nseal/kood-sisu-demo/README.md

 ## 2. Markdown files

-From [here](./src/Info/README-FOR-MD-FILES.md) you will find a readme that will help you styling your markdown (.md) files
+From [here](./src/Info/README-FOR-MD-FILES.md) you will find a readme that will help you style your markdown (.md) files

 ## **Notice**